tommywhitehead/jottic/GOOGLE_OAUTH_SETUP.md

 - Verify redirect URLs in Google Cloud Console
 - Check Supabase URL configuration
 - Ensure your domain is added to allowed origins

+### Production deployment issues
+- **OAuth redirects to localhost in production**: Check that `VITE_OAUTH_REDIRECT_URL` is set to your production domain
+- **API routes not working**: Verify Vercel configuration includes the functions section for `/api/liveblocks-auth`
+- **Environment variables not loading**: Ensure all variables are set in Vercel dashboard with correct names
+- **CORS errors**: Check that your production domain is added to Supabase allowed origins

 ### Rate limits still occurring
 - Verify you're using the secret key (not public key)